 The Library’s adult computer room has 22 workstations for public use.
-All workstations have Internet access, Windows 7 and Microsoft Office.
+The Library’s adult computer room provides Internet workstations for public use.
+All workstations have Internet access, Windows 10 and Microsoft Office.
 Computer sessions may be limited to 60 minutes when others are waiting.
 Patrons may use a maximum of 120 minutes of computer time per day.
 Two Express PCs are available for one 15-minute session per day.
 You must have an OSL (Ocean State Libraries) card to log onto a computer.

 Both black & white and color printing is available.
 You must pay in cash before you print at the Print Release Station.

 Single-sided black & white printouts cost 10¢ each.
 Double-sided black & white printouts cost 15¢ each.
 Single-sided color printouts cost 50¢ each.
 Double-sided color printouts cost 75¢ each.

 External USB floppy and CD/DVD drives are available for use when using a library workstation.

 Thank you, Champlin Foundations!